dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 ## <span id="jit"></span>JIT (Just-In-Time) Compilation

 **Just-in-time (JIT) compilation** is the process of translating code written in a programming language to machine code at runtime (during a program or application's execution).
-At runtime, a JIT compiler _monitors_ to detect functions or loops of code that are run multiple times.
+At runtime, certain dynamic information is available, such as type identification.
+A JIT compiler _monitors_ to detect functions or loops of code that are run multiple times ("warm").
 These pieces of code are then compiled.
-If they're particularly commonly executed ("hot"), JIT will optimize them and then store the optimized, compiled code.
+If they're quite commonly executed ("hot"), JIT will optimize them and also store the optimized, compiled code for execution.

+When the compiler optimizes hot code, it makes assumptions about its types and shape based on consistency of previous executions.
+At any iteration, if those assumptions turn out to be inaccurate, the optimized code is discarded.

 [Browsers use](https://softwareengineering.stackexchange.com/a/291343) [JIT compilation to run JavaScript](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/).
-In the modern JavaScript landscape, build tools like the [Angular CLI](https://github.com/angular/angular-cli) can use JIT to compile TypeScript to JS to machine code in the browser during development.
+In the modern JavaScript framework landscape, build tools like the [Angular CLI](https://github.com/angular/angular-cli) can use JIT to compile TypeScript and Angular code to JS to machine code in the browser during local development, compiling each file separately.
+This provides certain advantages, such as no need to rebuild the project when watching for code changes and a faster initial build time.

 ### JIT Compilation Takeaways

+JIT compilation is used by browsers to compile JavaScript at runtime, and by tools like the Angular CLI to provide a fast local development experience.

 To learn more about **JIT compilation**, check out the following resources: